Showing posts with label stroke. Show all posts

 Tuesday, July 13, 2009

-I rode with my daughter to Heritage Park located next to the Marriott Hotel for an Ice Cream Social where the Stroke Conference was being held.
+I rode with my daughter to Heritage Park, located next to the Marriott Hotel, for an Ice Cream Social where the Stroke Conference was being held.

 We had met several people from the Conference the day before inside the Marriott.

 I walked down the River Heritage Walk of Honor to take pictures.
-This marker had been placed on a plaque honoring people of notable importance that had an impact on our community.
+This marker was placed on a plaque honoring notable people who had an impact on our community.

 James Thomas Rapier